 Staying in a Wigwam® glamping pod offers an excellent introduction to the world of camping.
 You get to spend time in the great outdoors, cook on the campfire and spend time away from your busy everyday life, but you’re guaranteed to stay warm, cosy and dry, whatever the weather brings.
 You also don’t have to invest in any expensive camping gear: simply pack some bed linens, towels, crockery and cutlery from home and you’re all set!

 A glamping experience at a Wigwam® Holidays site is great for all ages and camping experience levels.
-Your camping pod will be insulated and warm, with a comfy bed and often even a fridge.
+Your camping pod will be safe, insulated and warm, with a comfy bed and often even a fridge.
 You can choose a pod with its own ensuite bathroom or even a hot tub.
 Despite these creature comforts, you’ll be surrounded by unspoilt nature perfect for some hiking or simply catching up with loved ones on an idyllic picnic.

 If you’re interested in finding out more about what you can expect from your comfy camping experience with Wigwam® Holidays, you can browse our 80+ nationwide sites by following the link below.